rodrigues882013/bankslip-services/README.md

 And test api.

-You can build a docker image to be deploy in some service, running:
+You can build docker image to be deployed in some service, running:

     docker build -t bankslip-services .